11 minutes read

 Is CBD Legal in the UK?

-There is a lot of talk about CBD in the British media in recent years.
+There has been a lot of talk about CBD in the British media in recent years.
 National media is covering the CBD rise and articles about CBD oil are hitting the front pages.
 On top of that, the number of CBD products sold is increasing.
-Clearly, the CBD industry is expanding, and products in the UK are in demand.
+The CBD industry is expanding, and products in the UK are in demand.

 In this article, covering the UK laws, you will learn: